takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 This option corrects lighting artifacts caused by geometric errors in surface tiles.

-When `lighting` is enabled, the surface normals are gradually morphed to a true sphere.
+When `lighting` is enabled, surface normals are gradually morphed toward those of a true sphere.
 Disable this option if your scene contains objects that penetrate the atmosphere or are located in space.

 #### lighting